From Phoenix to the Grand Canyon: 5 Best Ways to Get There

 View from the top of the Desert View Watchtower | Photo Copyright: Lana Law

-Once at the canyon, you can park your car and walk to all the major viewpoints.
-To further explore areas, jump on any one of the three free shuttle buses that operate from March 1st through until November 30th.
+Once at the canyon, you can park your car and walk to some of the major viewpoints near the visitors' center.
+To further explore areas, jump on one of the three free shuttle buses that operate year-round.
+From March 1st through until November 30th the shuttle buses are the only way to reach some of the lookouts.
+For complete details, see our article on things to see and do at the Grand Canyon.

 If you have the time and inclination to explore further afield, an excellent loop route that takes in the East Rim, the Desert View Watchtower, the Little Colorado River Gorge, the historic Cameron Trading Post, the Wupatki Pueblos, and the Sunset Crater Volcano National Monument is suggested.
 From Grand Canyon Village, take Highway 64 East (Desert View Drive) to Highway 89, which will lead you back to Flagstaff.